History of the Ford Model A

 A fresh jaunty look, sparkling performances, easy drivability and a low price all contribute to half a million sales on the spot!

 Ford easily retakes first place in sales,

 Compared to the Model T, technical improvements are numerous although certain anachronisms persist.
-For example, the Conestoga-wagon transverse semi-elliptical
+For example, the Conestoga-wagon transverse semi-elliptical suspension is kept.

 On the other hand, a water pump, an oil pump and hydraulic shock absorbers are added.
 The 2-speed planetary transmission is replaced by a modern 3-speed gear box.
 But since it is not synchronized, the driver must now master the